vudash/vudash/docs/plugins/README.md

   }
 }
 ```
-2. Tell the widget to use the datasource:
+2. Tell the widget to use the datasource, by modifying your widget entry under `widgets`:
 ```
   {
-    "position: { ... },
+    "position": { ... },
-    "widget: "some-widget",
+    "widget": "some-widget",
-    "datasource: {
+    "datasource": {
-      "name: "plugin-id",
+      "name": "plugin-id",
-      "options: {
+      "options": {
         "url": "http://example.com/some/api",
         "method": "get",
         "graph": "some.nested.value"